-- allinurl:john doe ny site:instagram.com — find pages with “john“, “doe” and “ny” words in the Instagram URL.
+- allinurl:john doe ny site:instagram.com — find pages with “john”, “doe”, and “ny” words in the Instagram URL.
 Similar to inurl but supports multiple words.

 Depending on the complexity of your search and how successful it was using previous methods you might want to generate a wordlist.
 It’s useful when you need to try a lot of options as you don’t have a clear picture of what username should be but have a lot of guesses.
-I have used the Python script for generating the wordlist below:
+I have used this Python script for generating the wordlist below:

 There are a lot of websites with a username search, I find these to be one of the best: instantusername.com and namechk.com.
 Usually, one service finds accounts that other one doesn’t so it’s better to use both websites.
 Apart from online services you can use WhatsMyName — a Github project, included in more advanced tools: Spiderfoot and Recon-ng.
-However, you can use it as a standalone checker running a Python script.
+However, you can use it as a standalone checker running the Python script.

-Searching you might get false positives as someone else can use the same username, be prepared for that.
+While searching, you might get false positives as someone else can use the same username, be prepared for that.